 Chrome Remote Desktop lock screen

-Actually, this is possible.
+By default, the host computer shows as usual when you use Chrome Remote Desktop to control PC.
+It's possible to lock screen with Chrome Remote Desktop access.
 There’s a thing called Curtain mode for Chrome Remote Desktop.
-With this mode enabled, when you remotely log onto a host, the host will automatically show a lock screen, preventing someone physically present at host machines from seeing what you’re doing when remotely connected.
+With this mode enabled, when you remotely log onto a host, the host will automatically show a locked screen, preventing someone physically present at the host machine from seeing what you’re doing when remotely connected.

 Method 1.
 Enable Curtain mode using Registry